Terms & Conditions

 On rare occasions, it may be necessary to cancel a confirmed holiday.
 We must reserve the right to do so.
 However, we will not cancel within 6 weeks of departure unless you have failed to make payment in full and on time or we are forced to do so as a result of circumstances beyond our control.
 Where your holiday is cancelled other than due to your default in payment, we will offer you the choice of purchasing an alternative holiday of a comparable standard if available (if the holiday is less expensive than the original one, we will refund the difference, if it is more expensive, you will have to pay the difference) or receiving a full and prompt refund of all monies you have paid to us.

-In addition, if we notify you of cancellation 8 weeks or less before departure, we will pay you compensation as set out in clause 9 “Changes by us” above, subject to the following exceptions.
-Compensation will not be payable and no liability beyond offering the above mentioned choices can be accepted
+In addition, if we notify you of cancellation 8 weeks or less before departure, you may be entitled to compensation in line with the UK Package Travel Regulations.
+Note that there are circumstances in which compensation will not be payable, and no liability beyond offering the above mentioned choices is required, as follows:

 (1) where we are forced to cancel as a result of unusual and unforeseeable circumstances beyond our control, the consequences of which we could not have avoided even with all due care or

-In all cases, our liability is limited to offering the above choices and the compensation payments (where applicable) set out in clause 9.
-No compensation is payable if we notify you of cancellation more than 6 weeks before departure.
+In all cases, our liability is limited to offering the above choices and compensation payments where applicable.
+No compensation is payable if we notify you of cancellation more than 8 weeks before departure.
 We cannot be responsible for any costs or expenses you may have as a result of cancellation.
 Very rarely, we may be forced to curtail your holiday after the date of departure where circumstances amounting to “force majeure” as described in clause 11 below occur.
-In this very unusual situation, we regret we cannot make any refunds (except where refunds are obtained from any supplier), meet any costs or expenses you may incur as a result or pay any compensation.
+In this very unusual situation, we regret we cannot make any refunds (except where refunds are obtained from any supplier), nor meet any costs or expenses you may incur as a result, nor pay any compensation.

 As noted in section 4 (Insurance), we reserve the right to curtail your holiday if you have no suitable insurance policy arranged.